python-microservices/pyms/docs/examples.md

 app = ms.create_app()
 ```

-See [this Github page](https://github.com/python-microservices/pyms/tree/master/examples) to see a examples
+See [this Github page](https://github.com/python-microservices/pyms/tree/master/examples) to see more examples